 - Now thin slice the Onions.

-- Dry Roast the Red Chillis till those start emit the pungent aroma and switch the flame off.
+- Dry Roast the Red Chillis till those start emitting a pungent aroma and switch the flame off.

-- Take the sliced Onion in a plate and start mixing those with Roasted Red Chilli Powder and some Salt till the onion started releasing moisture.
+- Take the sliced Onion on a plate and start mixing those with Roasted Red Chilli Powder and some Salt till the onion started releasing moisture.

 - Add lemon juice and mix thoroughly.